HMSSO/SciOly-Website/index.md

 <summary> Anatomy and Physiology
 </summary>
 <p>
-Participants will be assessed on their understanding of the anatomy and physiology for the human Skeletal, Muscular and Integumentary systems.
-This season, it will cover the Skeletal, Muscular, and Integumentary systems.
+Participants will be assessed on their understanding of the anatomy and physiology for the human body.
+This season, it will cover the Nervous, sense organs, and endocrine systems.
 </p>
 </details>
 <details>